top of page

 The Lord isn’t really being slow about His promise, as some people think.
 No, He is being patient for your sake.
 He does not want anyone to be destroyed, but wants everyone to repent.

-If you are waiting on answers, direction, healing, or change, this verse offers perspective without minimizing your struggle.
-God is not careless with time.
-He is careful with people.
-His patience creates space for growth, repentance, and transformation that would never happen under constant pressure.
-What feels slow may actually be sacred work unfolding.
+If you are waiting for direction, healing, clarity, or change, this passage offers perspective without dismissing the weight of the wait.
+God is not careless with time, and He is not detached from the process, because His patience creates room for growth and transformation that pressure and immediacy cannot produce.
+What feels delayed may be purposeful work unfolding beyond your sight, shaped by mercy rather than neglect.

 2 Peter 3:9 NLT